almostearthling/when-command/share/doc/when-command/TRANSLATE.md

 When in the source tree base, the following commands can be used to generate the template without cluttering the rest of the source tree:

 ```
-$ mkdir temp
+$ mkdir .temp
 $ for x in share/when-command/*.glade ; do
 >   intltool-extract --type=gettext/glade $x
->   mv -f $x.h temp
+>   mv -f $x.h .temp
 > done
-$ xgettext -k_ -kN_ -o po/messages.pot -D share/when-command -D temp -f po/translate.list
+$ xgettext -k_ -kN_ -o po/messages.pot -D share/when-command -D .temp -f po/translate.list
 ```

-After template generation, which is stored in `po/messages.pot`, the `temp` directory can be safely deleted.
+After template generation, which is stored in `po/messages.pot`, the `.temp` directory can be safely deleted.
 If `po/messages.pot` already exists and is up to date, this step can be skipped.

 ### 2. Create and update translations